pawamoy/mkdocs-llmstxt/README.md

     full_output: llms-full.txt
     sections:
       Usage documentation:
       - index.md
       - usage/*.md
 ```

 ## Markdown generation

-To generate a markdown page from a source file, the plugin will:
+To generate a Markdown page from a source file, the plugin will:

 - Cleanup the HTML output (with [BeautifulSoup](https://pypi.org/project/beautifulsoup4/))
 - Convert it back to Markdown (with [Markdownify](https://pypi.org/project/markdownify))

-Doing so is necessary to ensure that dynamically generated contents (API documentation, executed code blocks,
-snippets from other files, Jinja macros, etc.) are part of the generated text files.
+Doing so is necessary to ensure that dynamically generated contents (API documentation, executed code blocks, snippets from other files, Jinja macros, etc.) are part of the generated text files.

 Credits to [Petyo Ivanov](https://github.com/petyosi) for the original idea ✨.